Map of the Course Parking, Start Lines and venue location

 Please take care of your running number.
 Do not tamper with your number in any way; note that duplicate numbers cannot be issued under any circumstances.

-The Full Marathon commences at 9am sharp.
+The Full Marathon commences at 8.30am sharp with all full marathon walkers starting at 7.30am sharp.
 The Half-Marathon and 10k both start at 10am sharp.
 Please see our map above for start line positions of all three races.

 We advise all participants to be there in plenty of time.
 For safety and comfort, walkers in particular are advised to start towards the back of the race in the Half-Marathon and 10k.
 For the 10k, walkers are asked to stay on the walking path for the duration of the race.

-There are three official car parks which are all within close proximity to both the start and finish of the three races.
+The parking facilities are within close proximity to both the start and finish of the three races.
 Please see map above for further details.

 There will be a bag drop facility in place close to the start line of all three races.
 If you wish to avail of this facility please ensure you write your Race Number in permanent black ink in the box provided on the bag.
 We accept any bag and the bag crew will tag your bag with your bib.
 The Bag Drop staff will take your kit bag before the race and will transport it to the finishing base at Aghada GAA grounds.
 When retrieving your bag at Aghada GAA grounds please have your race bib number with you in order to collect.
 Only one bag can be collected by a participant.
 We strongly recommend that you leave your valuables at home!